cretz/asmble/README.md

 * Add "link" command that will build an entire JAR out of several WebAssembly files and glue code between them
 * Annotations to make it clear what imports are expected
 * Compile to JS and native with Kotlin
+* Add javax.script (which can give things like a free repl w/ jrunscript)